Proactive Memory for Ad-Hoc Recall over Streaming Dialogues

 \subsection{Problem Formulation}

-STEM-Bench formalizes dialogue evaluation as an incremental state evolution problem over an infinite input stream.
-Let $\mathcal{S} = \{I_1, I_2, \dots\}$ denote a unbounded input sequence, where each $I_t$ is either an interaction unit $U_t = \{s_t, l_t\}$ consisting of a speak identity $s_t$ and audio content $l_t$, or a question probe $P_t = \{q_t, y_t\}$ with a query $q_t$ issued at time $t$ and the corresponding ground-truth answer $y_t$.
-Under the streaming constraint, the model maintains a bounded internal memory state $\mathcal{M}_t$ that is updated online via $\mathcal{M}_{t-1}$ and $U_t$.
-When a probe occurs, the model produces an answer $a_t$ based on $\mathcal{M}_t$ and $q_t$; the objective is to maximize the alignment between the generated $a_t$ and the ground truth $y_t$.
+STEM-Bench formulates dialogue evaluation as an incremental state evolution problem over an infinite input stream.
+Let $\mathcal{S}=\{I_1,I_2,\dots\}$ denote an unbounded input sequence, where each $I_t$ is either an interaction unit $U_t=\{s_t,l_t\}$ consisting of speaker identity $s_t$ and audio content $l_t$, or a question probe $P_t=\{q_t,y_t\}$ with query $q_t$ issued at time $t$ and the corresponding ground-truth answer $y_t$.
+Under streaming constraints, the model maintains a bounded memory state $\mathcal{M}_t$, updated online from $\mathcal{M}_{t-1}$ and $U_t$.
+Upon receiving a probe, the model generates an answer $a_t$ based on $\mathcal{M}_t$ and $q_t$, with the goal of maximizing alignment between $a_t$ and $y_t$.